Many golfers want to be able to use a golf simulator through their iPad or tablet.

 Mevo Plus users love the value you get for the money: convenient, excellent accuracy, great software, and superb customer support.
 For more details about what comes with the package, available add-ons, and more, visit this page.

 Maybe you’ve decided that you want to get the SkyTrak with its superior iPad and tablet compatibility, but you have a limited budget for a studio.
-In that case, the SkyTrak Budget Package is one of the best options.
+In that case, the SkyTrak SimBay Package is one of the best options.

 What Is Included

-- the SkyTrak Game Improvement software package
+- You can upgrade to the SkyTrak Game Improvement software plan.

 Not interested in the SkyTrak or Mevo Plus?
 That’s fine, because there are other options.